Germany, asked on ECB policy, stresses need for structural reform

-BERLIN, Dec 9 (Reuters) - The German government on Friday stressed its view that structual reforms are the key to supporting economic growth in the euro zone, and declined to comment on the European Central Bank's decision a day earlier to extend its stimulus programme.
+BERLIN (Reuters) - The German government on Friday stressed its view that structural reforms are the key to supporting economic growth in the euro zone, and declined to comment on the European Central Bank's decision a day earlier to extend its stimulus program.

 "You know how important the ECB's independence is to us and that therefore, out of principle, we do not comment on its measures," spokesman Steffen Seibert told a regular government news conference when asked about Thursday's policy decisions.